Akshaykumar05/DevOps/README.md

 * rm filename :to delete the file
 * cd :to go home directory

+  #### The touch command is a standard command used in the UNIX/Linux operating system which is used to create, change and modify the timestamps of a file.
+Basically, there are two different commands to create a file in the Linux system which are as follows:

+  #### cat command: It is used to create the file with content.
+  #### touch command: It is used to create a file without any content.
+The file created using the touch command is empty.
+This command can be used when the user doesn’t have data to store at the time of file creation.

 ## Important topics to cover in Networking (Basics)
 1. OSI Model (7 layers)
 2. How system communicate.